 How Do Merchant Discount Rates Work?

-• Interchange Fee: Set by the card networks (Visa, Mastercard, Amex, Discover) and charged by the issuing bank to the acquiring bank.
+- Interchange Fees: Set by the card networks (Visa, Mastercard, Amex, Discover) and paid to the issuing bank by the acquiring bank.

-• Assessment Fee: Set by the credit card network for the use of its network, billed as a percentage of total monthly volume.
+- Assessment Fees: Paid directly to card associations for the use of its network, billed as a percentage of total monthly volume.

 Who Sets the Merchant Discount Rate?